FuNK3Y/picoKVM/README.md

 "command_sequences": {
     "A": [
         {
-            "command": "KEY_ENTER",
+            "command": "KEY_RETURN",
-            "delay": 2
+            "delay": 2.2
         },
+        "KEY_SOURCE",
         {
-            "command": "KEY_HOME",
+            "command": "KEY_LEFT",
-            "delay": 0.4
+            "repeat": 10
         },
-        "KEY_LEFT",
-        "KEY_DOWN",
-        "KEY_RIGHT",
+        {
-        "KEY_RIGHT",
+            "command": "KEY_RIGHT",
+            "repeat": 2
+        },
         "KEY_ENTER"
     ],
     "B": [
         {
-            "command": "KEY_ENTER",
+            "command": "KEY_RETURN",
-            "delay": 2
+            "delay": 2.2
         },
+        "KEY_SOURCE",
         {
-            "command": "KEY_HOME",
+            "command": "KEY_LEFT",
-            "delay": 0.4
+            "repeat": 10
         },
-        "KEY_LEFT",
-        "KEY_DOWN",
-        "KEY_RIGHT",
-        "KEY_RIGHT",
+        {
-        "KEY_RIGHT",
+            "command": "KEY_RIGHT",
+            "repeat": 3
+        },
         "KEY_ENTER"
     ]
     }
 ```
 You can finally fine-tune the delay between each command to make sure the interface can keep track of those (`command_delay`).
 Optionally, the delay for a given command can be overriden - should it be slower than the rest.

-If the monitor is not powered on during an input switch, it will be automatically turned on (this is what `KEY_ENTER` is for)
+If the monitor is not powered on during an input switch, it will be automatically turned on (this is what `KEY_RETURN` is for)

 ### SmartThings API
 I did not try it, but creating a device of type `GenericDevice` with [this payload](https://github.com/ollo69/ha-samsungtv-smart/issues/274#issuecomment-2597627685) should work fine.